 4. ELECTRICAL REQUIREMENTS.

 The electrical installation must be performed by a qualified electrical technician.

 The electrical power requirements necessary to operate the unit satisfactorily are listed on the serial plate located on the back panel of each dryer and in the specifications section of this manual.
-The electrical connections should be made to the terminal board, in the electrical control box on the rear of the unit using copper conductors of 15A minimum capacity.
-A 22 mm (7/8 in.) hole is provided for the connection of conduit for the power supply conductors.
+The electrical connection should be made to the terminal board, on the rear of the unit using copper conductors of 15A minimum capacity.
+A 22 mm

+(7/8 in.) hole is provided for the connection of conduit for the power supply conductors.
 It is absolutely necessary that the dryer be connected to a known earth.
 Individual circuit breakers for each dryer are required.
 Introduction of supply wiring must not increase the Ingress Protection (IP) rating.

 The installation must meet the National Electrical Requirements of the country, state, or locality of installation.
-Individual 15 A circuit breakers for each dryer are required.
 The installer must provide a disconnect switch which will interrupt both lines.
 It may be a local or national requirement to provide an electrical interruption switch visible and accessible from the room in which the dryer is installed.
-The wiring diagram is located in the rear control box on the back of the dryer.
+The wiring diagram is located on the belt guard on the back of the machine.

-For destination countries where CE requirements must be met, individual 230V supply disconnecting devices for each driver are required and must be one of the following types:
+For destination countries where CE requirements must be met, individual 230V supply disconnecting devices for each dryer are required and must be one of the following types: